The Gold Standard: CLI Design Principles for Production Systems

 Operational deploy, push Final deployment report Streaming build logs, upload progress

-Forcing users to parse ASCII tables with awk is hostile design.
+Look, forcing users to parse ASCII tables with awk is genuinely hostile.
 We needed resource IDs from 300 database instances.
 The existing CLI output looked like this:

 ┌──────────────┬─────────────┬────────┐